henryrobbins/site/_experiences/2020-08-01-covid-modeling.md

 Cornell's ability to provide an in-person education for the Fall 2020 semester.
 This [Bloomberg article][bloomberg] summarizes the victory.

-In Fall 2021, I was asked to join the Cornell Covid Modeling Team which has continued to advise Cornell administration since the beginning of the Covid-19 pandemic.
+In Fall 2021, I was asked to join a team of [Cornell ORIE][orie] faculty and PhD students to advise Cornell leadership on the university's Covid-19 policies.
 I developed the [cotat][cotat] Python package to visualize Cornell contact tracing data.
 In December 2021, Cornell was the first university to see Omicron cases on campus.
 See this [CNN article][cnn].
-Visualization created by this tool were used in an internal report prepared by [Jaylen C. Perkins, MPH][jcp] providing insight into spread during this surge.
+Visualizations created by this tool were used in an internal report prepared by [Jaylen C. Perkins, MPH][jcp] providing insight into spread during this surge.
 In January of 2022, I led the development of [simpar][simpar], a Python package used to simulate the spread of Covid-19 through a heterogeneous population.
 This tool was